 And he loved politics.
 In 1751 he won a seat in the Pennsylvania Assembly.
 Six years later he was chosen by assembly members to represent their complicated interests in London.

-Franklin, a true child of the Enlightenment (perhaps he was its apotheosis in the New World), was ever rational, ever confident that reasonable people could work things out.
+Franklin, a true child of the Enlightenment (he was its apotheosis in the New World), was ever rational, ever confident that reasonable people could work things out.
 (He lacked deep insight into the chaos of the human soul.)
-He labored in London to find a formula that would reduce Parliamentary authority over America, but in 1774 he realized the matter was hopeless – the British government, he decided, was not behaving rationally.
+He labored in London to find a formula that would reduce Parliamentary authority over America, but realized in 1774 the matter was hopeless – the British government, he decided, was not behaving rationally.
 He allowed himself a rare expression of outrage at the British ministers: “I am very angry….I am at a loss to know how peace and union is to be maintained or restored….”
 He saw that he was no longer a Briton.
 He was something new – an American.

 Franklin sailed for the colonies in the spring of 1775 as sabers rattled.
 What an amazing moment to be alive, crossing the high seas and contemplating the sweeping waves of change.
 He hated the idea of war but knew that if fighting were necessary, the only acceptable outcome was victory.
 As he later said of the colonies, “We must hang together, else, we shall most assuredly hang separately.”
 (In fact, as Franklin knew, the founders faced not just a quick hanging, but were subject, if defeated, to being hanged, drawn, and quartered, one of the more gruesome deaths imaginable, described here.
-The process was often dragged out deliberately and could take up to 15 minutes to complete.)
+The process was often dragged out deliberately and could take long minutes to complete.)